docs/cli-reference.md

 ๐Ÿ”ฉ randal setup

-randal setup # Generate config, symlink dirs, install plugins
+randal setup # Bootstrap local Postgres, generate config, symlink dirs, install plugins

 randal setup --preseed ./source-machine-to-mac-mini.preseed.yaml